Tuesday, April 30, 2019

 magnitude of it all,

-often, at these meetings
+at these meetings of the

-of the collective, individual
+collective, individual

 attention would seem to be

-inantly on the ocean, the
+toward the ocean, the

 vastness of which, the

-ocean-ness of itself,
+ocean-ness of itself, not

 perhaps mere meditation,